gracefullight/gracefullight.github.io/blog/2025/09/02/introduction-to-ai-005.md

 - **Activation of each node is computed in two steps:**
   1. **Weighted sum (in):** sum of activations from the previous layer, multiplied by weights.
-  2. **Apply activation function g:** pass the weighted sum through g to produce the node’s activation.
+  2. **Apply activation function g:** pass the weighted sum through g to produce the node's activation.

 - **Process:** propagate activations layer by layer towards the output layer.